Last Updated on May 24, 2023 by David Eisenman

 – When trimming hair, it is quite precise.
 Of course, in the hands of an expert, this is “golden”

 – The battery lithium-ion system, battery indication, as well as cordless battery use, is very much on the “thumbs up” mark

 – That 0.5mm incremental progression up to 10mm on the ‘zoom’ wheel is very crucial for beginners (a thumbs up for safety first)

 – The vacuum technology employed markets this as 90% of hairs being caught, but the percentage is actually 80% or even lower depending on several factors

 – It prevents cuts by effectively cutting more hair per given stroke, which is nice, but it could still do damage to the skin if you are not careful

-The Philips Norelco Series 7200 is one of the best shavers by virtue of its design to focus on the cleaning and cleanup process through their suction vacuum system along with their hair-catch containers, making cleanup relatively easy.
-The attention to safety is wonderful, given the product has both a wide range of trimming area (10mm as said) but it increases the levels by up to 0.5mm only, which is always a good investment for safety reasons.
+The Philips Norelco Series 7200 is one of the best shavers by virtue of its design to focus on the cleaning and cleanup process through its suction vacuum system along with its hair-catch containers, making cleanup relatively easy.
+The attention to safety is wonderful, given the product has a wide range of trimming area (10mm as said) but it increases the levels by up to 0.5mm only, which is always a good investment for safety reasons.

 Finally, taking into account lithium-ion specs that give more usage hours per battery recharging cycle, you have got quite a good product that gets the trimming done cleanly.
 Then gets it done frequently and with little of the mess left behind.